 11. Cover events.

-- Months before E3, I create a page for the event.
+- Months before E3, I create a separate page for the event.
 This allows me to rank well in Google for relevant phrases and my “E3 2010” page resulted in the first time my site reached more than 1500 people in one day.
 In 2011, that number jumped significantly and the strategy continues to work.

 - When Nintendo hosted Nintendo World 2011 — the first event where the public could play the 3DS — I created another mini-site which attracted thousands of people because I live blogged the event from the show floor and published videos every evening when I returned to the hotel.